 With a focus on both historic and modern design, Cooper Hewitt is likely to hook children's attention with its hands-on family programs that allow little creatives to show their stuff.
 The venue amps up the fun with games of bingo, story time and more.

-Visitors can embrace the Latino culture and allow children to familiarize themselves with a new language thanks to the bilingual program offerings.
+Visitors can embrace Latino culture and allow children to familiarize themselves with a new language thanks to the bilingual program offerings at El Museo del Barrio.

 Explore film, dance, exhibits, business ideas and more—all with a focus on Japanese culture.
 Bring kids to the annual Sakura Matsuri celebrations for a chance to welcome spring and the beautiful cherry blossom trees that go along with it.